benjaminhayek/learn-to-vote/README.md

 # Get Educated on Education
 This project allows users to compare their congressmen and senators based on education bills.
 It was made using The ProPublica API and Create-React-App.
+For this project I was asigned the ProPublica API and early education teachers as a target audience.

 ## Project Goals
 * Find senators and congressmen based on geo location and display to the page.